Treat yourself to our amazing Italian Tiramisu recipe that's easy to make and tastes fantastic!

-WHIPPED CREAM - Serve a dollop of whipped cream on the side for added creaminess.
+WHIPPED CREAM - Serve with whipped cream on the side.

 BISCOTTI - Offer crisp Italian biscotti or buttery shortbread for an additional texture to enjoy alongside tiramisu.

-GELATO or SORBET - A scoop of vanilla or coffee gelato or fruit-flavored sorbet can be a delightful accompaniment.
+GELATO or SORBET - A scoop of vanilla, coffee gelato, or fruit-flavored sorbet can be a delightful accompaniment.

 COVER - Wrap the tiramisu tightly in plastic wrap or aluminum foil, or place it in an airtight container to prevent it from drying out and absorbing other odors from the refrigerator.

-REFRIGERATE: Store the tiramisu in the fridge at a temperature below 40°F (4°C) to maintain freshness and prevent bacterial growth.
+REFRIGERATE - Store the tiramisu in the fridge.
 The dessert will keep well for up to 3-4 days.

-SERVE: When you're ready to enjoy the leftovers, remove the desired portion from the refrigerator, let it sit for a few minutes to take the chill off, and dust it with cocoa powder before serving.
+SERVE - When you're ready to enjoy the leftovers, remove the desired portion from the refrigerator, let it sit for a few minutes, take the chill off, and dust it with cocoa powder before serving.